The National Recording Project for Indigenous Performance in Australia (NRPIPA)

 The 17th Symposium on Indigenous Music and Dance will be held in association with the 41st MSA National Conference at the Western Australian Academy of Performing Arts, Edith Cowan University, in Perth on 6-9 December 2018.
 The Symposium will be convened by Aaron Corn and Clint Bracknell.
-The call for papers is now open until Monday, 7 May 2018.
+The call for papers is now open until midnight on Monday, 25 May 2018.

 Reflecting this Conference's overarching theme, the Symposium invites proposals for presentations that explore mystery and power in Aboriginal and Torres Strait Islander song.
 While Indigenous song is frequently described as powerful, the nature of this power can be elusive and unquantifiable.
 Today, many songs themselves are elusive, and unable to be heard outside of archival recordings, if at all.
 In this context, presentations may seek to address broad questions including: